-In \cite{IMEL2} it is shown that under the assumption of a proper class of measurable Woodin cardinals (and recent results show the measurablity assumption can be dropped) the theory of $C(\aa)$ is set-forcing absolute.
-However, the length of the $C(\aa)$ sequence is \emph{prima facie} not a first-order statement, so it isn't clear that this length will be preserved.
-However it is still worth investigating: \begin{question} Does the assumption of a proper class of (measurable) Wooding cardinals determine the length of the $C(\aa)$ sequence? \end{question}
+In \cite{IMEL2} it is shown that under the assumption of a proper class of Woodin cardinals the theory of $C(\aaa)$ is set-forcing absolute.
+However, the length of the $C(\aaa)$ sequence is \emph{prima facie} not a first-order statement, so it isn't clear that this length will be preserved.
+However it is still worth investigating: \begin{question} Does the assumption of a proper class of Woodin cardinals determine the length of the $C(\aaa)$ sequence? \end{question}

-A different kind of inquiry, in light of the results we mentioned in the beginning about $\mathrm{HOD}$, is the following: \begin{question} Is it consistent relative to $\zfc$ that the $C(\aa)$ sequence is of length $\omega$, and either: \begin{itemize} \item $C(\aa)^{\omega}\vDash\mathrm{ZF+\neg AC}$? \item $C(\aa)^{\omega}\nvDash\mathrm{ZF}$? \end{itemize} \end{question}
+A different kind of inquiry, in light of the results we mentioned in the beginning about $\mathrm{HOD}$, is the following: \begin{question} Is it consistent relative to $\zfc$ that the $C(\aaa)$ sequence is of length $\omega$, and either: \begin{itemize} \item $C(\aaa)^{\omega}\vDash \zf+\mathrm{\neg AC}$? \item $C(\aaa)^{\omega}\nvDash\zf$? \end{itemize} \end{question}

 A different line of inquiry stems from the observation that in our results we only used stationary subsets of ordinals in our coding schemes, rather than the more general notion of stationarity for sets of countable sets.
 This suggests that the same results could be obtained for a model constructed using only the notion of stationarity for ordinals.
 As the notion of stationarity for ordinals doesn't simply apply to general structures, defining this model in the form of $C(\LL)$ for some logic $\LL$ requires some care, and perhaps using the relativized hierarchy $L(A)$ for a predicate $A$ would be a more natural approach.
 In any case, this is beyond the scope of this paper, and would be the focus of future research.